SoftwareAG/c8y-docs/content/oee/oee-faq-bundle/calculation.md

 * The calculation is done on a millisecond basis (2019-12-09T10:07:04.773).
 * No rounding is performed during the calculation in order to not multiply rounding errors.
 Only when the data is saved it is rounded to 4 decimal places, as can be seen when the data is exported (in the UI, it is rounded to 2 decimal places).

-### How are measurements of lines working in parallel calculated?
+### How are measurements of lines that work in parallel calculated?

 ![Line calculation of machines working in parallel](/images/oee/faq/faq-parallel-machine.png)